 This bar is located inside the prestigious Balmoral Hotel on 1st Princess St. with its iconic clock tower.
 Queen Mum was one of the regular visitors - find out about her favorite cocktail, named after her here.

 What's more, J.K.
-Rowling secretly finished the 7th Harry Potter novel in a room in the Victorian building.
+Rowling secretly finished the 7th Harry Potter novel in a room in a Victorian building.

 But now to the bar itself!
 As the name suggests, the Scotch Whisky Bar is not so much a cocktail bar as a sanctuary for myriad Scotch Whiskies.
 In fact, it houses one of the largest collections in Edinburgh.